sercxanto/logseq_to_obsidian/README.md

 - Complex block property drawers beyond `id::` are not transformed (left in place).
 - Skips Logseq's internal `logseq/` metadata folder.
 - Skips Logseq whiteboards (`whiteboards/`); a warning is emitted since Obsidian cannot read Logseq's whiteboard format.

+File placement rules

+- Pages: All files from Logseq's `pages/` are placed at the root of the Obsidian vault.
+- Nested paths: Logseq encodes subfolders in page filenames using three underscores `___`.
+  - Example: `pages/a___b.md` becomes `a/b.md`.

 Development